 7. Marsupials, squirrels, raccoons, porcupines, skunks, badgers or other like species, except ferrets (Mustela furo).

 8. Foxes, wolves, coyotes or other species of canines other than dogs.

 9. Crocodilians and monitor lizards.

-10. Any animal that is not indigenous to the state and is not classified as a household pet.
+10. Any animal that is not indigenous to the state and is not classified as a domesticated animal or pet.